LINBIT/windrbd/INSTALL.md

 because this is probably what you want to go for.

-## TODO: xxx

-    docker pull quay.io/johannesthoma/windrbd-devenv

 ## Building WinDRBD using a docker container

+### Installing docker

 First if you haven't done so, install docker:

     sudo apt install docker.io

+And add the user to the docker group (you have to log out and log in again).

+You have 2 choices now: either use the pre-built docker image from LINBIT or build the docker image on your own.

+### Pulling the docker image

+There is a Makefile target that pulls the pre-built windrbd-devenv docker image: do

+    make pull-docker

+### Or build the docker image on your own

-Then build the build environment (this requires an internet connection as well as many CPU cores since we're building one of the C compilers therein):
+You also can build the build environment yourself
+This requires an internet connection as well as many CPU cores since we're building one of the C compilers therein):

     make docker

 This process takes about 10-30 minutes depending on your hardware.

+### Building WinDRBD inside the docker image

 Finally use the newly created docker image (Ubuntu 22.04 based) to build WinDRBD (working directory